COVID-19: Guidance and updates

 Help keep our hospitals safe

-If you are visiting us during the pandemic you can help us to keep each other safe by:
+If you are visiting us we ask that you help us to keep each other safe by:

 - Washing or sanitising your hands when you arrive at the hospital/outpatient area,